Bruno (footballer, born 1984): Boa Esporte

 On 10 March 2017, shortly after leaving prison pending appeal, he signed for Boa Esporte a contract until 2019 and appeared five times before returning to prison.
 As a result, three sponsors of the club, CardioCenter, Nutrends Nutrition and Magsul, ended their partnerships with the club.

 Pocos de Caldas

 In October 2019, Bruno returned to football with the Pocos de Caldas club, playing in a friendly match against Independiente Juruaia; he declared that when "people here in Pocos de Caldas get to know the real Bruno, the human being that he is, then a lot of minds will be changed".

 Rio Branco

 In July 2020, Rio Branco Football Club announced that they had signed Bruno, prompting their club's women's team coach to quit in protest.
 Bruno played for Rio Branco in the Campeonato Brasileiro Série D.

 Atlético Carioca

 Atlético Carioca tried to sign Bruno, initially giving up in March 2021.
 In May 2021, Bruno announced his decision to retire from football to become an investor; however, within two weeks, he announced that he had signed with Atlético Carioca.
+Bruno made a total of 14 appearances and scored two goals for the club, playing in the lower divisions of the Campeonato Carioca.
+He also had a spell at SE Búzios in 2022.

+SC Capixaba

+After retiring in 2023, Bruno was announced as a new signing for SC Capixaba for the 2026 season.
+He was dismissed in January after complaining of delayed wages and poor facilities, which the club denied.

+Vasco-AC

+On February 18, Bruno was announced by Vasco-AC as a reinforcement for the 2026 Copa do Brasil.